 “When I’ve redesigned a boat for different power, I’ve found that other changes are always needed.
 These can be as minor as a change to the bracket flotation, or a major redistribution of weights.
 Obviously, this complicates the project far beyond simply swapping engines, controls and fuel fittings.
 It is far simpler to choose an engine package that closely matches the power and weight originally installed.”

-Big, powerful outboards like the 557 hp Seven Marine 557 and the 350 hp Mercury Verado and Yamaha F350 can provide another repowering option for older boats, those designed and built before about 2002.
+Outboards like the 557 hp Seven Marine 557 and the 350 hp Mercury Verado and Yamaha F350 can provide another repowering option for older boats, those designed and built before about 2002.
 This is particularly true if the boat in question was originally powered by multiple outboard engines.
-Can is the operative word.

-Safety concerns are another reason why swapping out two or more lower-powered outboards for a big single engine isn’t common.
-As trustworthy as outboard motors have become — they may now rank as the most reliable propulsion type in the history of marine transport — boaters who cruise far from shore still rely on the redundant safety of multiple engines: Should one break down, the other(s) can get you home.
+Also, consider the cost Safety concerns are another reason why swapping out two or more lower-powered outboards for a big single engine isn’t common.
+As trustworthy as outboard motors have become — they may now rank as the most reliable propulsion type in the history of marine transport — boaters who cruise far from shore still rely on the redundant safety of multiple engines: Should one breakdown, the other(s) can get you home.